a-nikolaev/study-in-scarlet/README.md

 **Study in Scarlet** is a simple Unix-friendly toolkit for plagiarism detection.

-The program is based on the idea is to use lexers from the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):
+The program first uses lexers of the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):

 ![Tokenization example](./img/tokens.png)

-After that, we run a similarity checker (a modified version of [Sherlock](https://github.com/ag-gipp/sherlock)) on these tokenized files to assess how similar they are.
+After that, it run a similarity checker (a modified version of [Sherlock](https://github.com/ag-gipp/sherlock)) on these tokenized files to assess how similar they are.

 ## Usage demo